We use affiliate links and may receive a small commission on purchases. Read more about us.

 • The Double Shot is oval while The Single and The Half Shot’s barrels are round-shaped.

 When it comes to size, the first rule is; the shorter your hair, the smaller the diameter you need.
-Secondly, the bigger the brush you use, the more volume and looser curls you’ll get, while smaller brushes make them tighter.
+Secondly, the bigger the brush you use, the more volume and looser curls you’ll get.
+Smaller brushes make them tighter.

 In light of this information,

 • The Single Shot is still large enough to make it better for medium-length to long hair.
-Its round shape makes it perfect for either straightening wavy or curly hair or adding bounce and texture to straight hair.
+Its round shape makes it perfect for either straightening wavy and curly hair or adding bounce and texture to mid-to-long hair.

 • The Half Shot, on the other hand, is perfect for short hair.
-It can create defined curls with its small round barrel, and it works miracles on pixie and bob cuts.
-The Half Shot is not the best choice for long hair.
+It can create defined waves and curls with its small round barrel.
+The Half Shot works miracles on pixie and bob cuts, but it is not the best choice for long hair.
 It will take far too long to finish the style, and you’ll run the risk of getting your hair tangled in the bristles.

 Bristles